polar-app/polar-app/content/docs/spaced-repetition.md

 ---
-title: Spaced Repetition and Reading Review
+title: Flashcard and annotation review
 layout: doc
 permalink: /docs/spaced-repetition.html
 description: Polar implements spaced repetition and review of annotations on mobile and desktop devices.
 ---

+# Overview

+You can review all flashcards and annotations that you have created in Polar in the annotation viewer.
+Polar supports spaced repetition to automatically schedule reviews based on how well you know a card.

-# Spaced Repetition
+# Spaced reptition background

-Polar implements spaced repetition for flashcards and annotations on mobile and desktop devices.
-Since all files are stored in the cloud, you can easily create flashcards on the desktop and review on mobile.

-# Background

-If you're not familiar with spaced repetition you can get up to speed by <a href="https://ncase.me/remember/">reading this infographic by ncase</a> or
+If you're not familiar with spaced repetition you can ready up on it <a href="https://getpolarized.io/2020/09/20/What-is-Spaced-Repetition-A-Beginner's-Guide.html" target="_blank">here</a> or read a more detailed overview <a href="https://numinous.productions/ttft/">here</a>.
-<a href="https://numinous.productions/ttft/">"How can we develop transformative tools for thought?"</a> by Andy Matuschak and Michael Nielsen.

 At a high level spaced repetition allows you to review your notes by efficiently scheduling them into tasks that can be performed 15-60 minutes per day spread out while you're idle.